MÁVAG Héja: Operational history

 Landing and takeoff accidents were common on the rudimentary Soviet airfields due to the Héja I's unchanged landing gear inherited from the Re.2000.
 The Re.2000's landing gear was not as rugged and sturdy as the CR.32's gear.
 After a steel plate was added behind the cockpit for the protection of the pilots, the shift in the aircraft's center of gravity led to more frequent accidents.
-On 20 August 1942, tragedy struck the Hungarian Regent Miklós Horthy, when 37-year-old István Horthy, Horthy's eldest son, Deputy Regent of Hungary and a Flight Lieutenant in the reserves, was killed in a crash while flying Héja I V.421 with 1/3 Fighter Squadron of the Royal Hungarian Air Force near Ilovskoye.
+On 20 August 1942, tragedy struck the Hungarian Regent Miklós Horthy when his eldest son, 37-year-old István Horthy, Deputy Regent of Hungary and a Flight Lieutenant in the reserves, was killed in a crash while flying Héja I V.421 with the 1/3 Fighter Squadron near Ilovskoye.
 István was very popular in Hungary, was pro-Western, was opposed to the Holocaust and often publicly criticized Nazism, despite Hungary being a part of the Axis.
-In a highly publicized accident, 1/Lt István Horthy, serving as a fighter pilot with the Hungarian Second Army, died flying his Héja I on 20 (on 18, according to other authors) August 1942, on his 25th operational sortie.
-Shortly after takeoff, a pilot flying above asked István Horthy to increase his altitude, he pulled up too suddenly, stalled and crashed.
+Shortly after takeoff on his 25th operational sortie, after a pilot flying above asked Horthy to increase his altitude, he pulled up too suddenly, stalled and crashed.
 According to other sources, his aircraft entered a flat spin after he made a turn at low speed to fly in close formation with a He 46 reconnaissance aircraft.
 Some were convinced that the Germans had sabotaged his aircraft.

 Nevertheless, the determined Hungarian pilots kept on flying combat missions with the Héja I and scoring a number of kills against Soviet aircraft.
 When they managed to force their Soviet opponents into a dogfight, thanks to the great maneuverability of the Héja, the Hungarian pilots were often successful.